 The Bend will include 600 new apartments to house 1,500+ people.
 The housing will cap rents to be affordable to residents who have low and moderate incomes and will close the gap between neighborhood workers and homes they can live in.
+Our work over the next decade to forge The Bend is guided by five Imperatives and 100 Commitments to our community.

 Our aim is to cultivate long-term community wealth through thoughtful real estate acquisition and development; community engagement and ownership; space for small business, nonprofit, and artistic growth; and programming that builds relationships between all the entities that are part of The Bend, the Georgetown neighborhood, and the greater Duwamish Valley.

-Elements Block
+Elements at Lucille Block

 Elements is our first project in the Live/Work District.
-It’s located on the south half of the block between 4th & 5th Avenues and facing South Lucile St.
+It’s located on the south half of the block between 4th & 5th Avenues and facing South Lucile St. In partnership with Signal Architecture, we have completed permitting and are looking forward to breaking ground by the end of 2025.

-- This project will include 144 affordable apartments,
+- This project will include 150 affordable apartments,

 - 8 live/work units around a courtyard,